SuadeLabs/fire/documentation/properties/purpose.md

 ### staff
 *needs definition*

+### goodwill
+**Goodwill** is a type of intangible asset.
+IFRS3, Appendix A, defines **goodwill** as:
+> an asset representing the future economic benefits arising from other assets acquired in a business combination that are not individually identified and separately recognised.

+### ppe
+IAS 16(6) defines **property plant and equipment** as:
+> tangible items that:
+(a) are held for use in the production or supply of goods or services, for rental to others, or for administrative purposes; and
+(b) are expected to be used during more than one period.

 ### depreciation
 An account representing the the change in value attributable (over a period) to assets where depreciation must be accounted for.